 (1) Upon Notification from the PUCT and involved CRs, ERCOT will initiate processes for the transfer of the impacted ESI IDs.

-(2) An Acquisition Transfer event will only be initiated on a Business Day.

 7.11.2.2 Handling Pending Texas Standard Electronic Transactions During an Acquisition Transfer Event

 (1) The following processes shall be utilized for handling Pending TX SET as identified by ERCOT.